Lowkh/Practice_SAST_SCA_DAST/README.md

 ***

 **Remember**: Security is a journey, not a destination.
 Start with these basics and gradually improve your security posture over time!
 Use these scans to learn about vulnerabilities and best practices.
+Always use verified action versions and proper naming conventions to ensure your pipelines work reliably.

 <div align="center">⁂</div>